Cathy J. Cohen: “The Radical Potential of Queer? Twenty Years Later” (2019)

 In “The Radical Potential of Queer?
 Twenty Years Later”, Cohen reflected on her article “Punks, Bulldaggers, and Welfare Queens” saying that it was shaped primarily by three factors: the HIV/AIDS crisis, neoliberal policies and ideologies implemented by Reagan and Clinton that harmed the poor, and hope, which stands in contrast to the first two (she is referring to the emergence of Black feminist and Black gay and lesbians communities between the 70s-90s).
 The article is primarily focused on hope, as Cohen is afraid of the erasure that happens with re-writing history, especially around Black and gay communities framed as only as response to HIV/AIDS.
 In fact, she argues that we need to remember that these communities were a radical attack on politics of respectability, and state violence.

 Cohen articulates that “queer” and “queerness” have become politicized identities in and of themselves, which she is suggesting may rob it of the very potentials that queering is supposed to engender.
-In other words, queerness as a practice is about the ability to create an opposition to dominant norms—but increasing to be queer is a “normal” identity.
+In other words, queerness as a practice is about the ability to create an opposition to dominant norms—but to be queer is increasingly a “normal” identity.
 Thus, it may be weakening as a position of resistance, because it has become part of a range of identities, which is a turn away from being a form of resistance to categorization and heteronormativity.
 Cohen concludes with a hopeful message that perhaps her vision of queer resistance isn't what she thought it would be twenty years ago, but recognizes the potential for contemporary Black feminism and queer activists to make radical change.